GenericMappingTools/GMTjl_doc/tutorials/vector_shp/vector_shp.md

 The somewhat large blank part on the upper part of the figure is due to small islands that are barely visible at this scale but also due to the automatic determination of the region boundaries.
 Also, since Colombia is close to equator the deformation implied by plotting geographical coordinates is not easily visible, but we can do better.
-We can tell GMT to guess a good projection for this and automatically apply it.
+We can tell GMT to guess a good projection for this region and automatically apply it.

 \begin{examplefig}{}
 ```julia